Core-Bioinformatics/MASLD-NASH/README.md

  other scripts are required / called by these.

 - `Pseudotime` - infer pseudotime in cholangiocyte and hepatocyte cells using Monocle3.
 Identify and plot genes differentially expressed over pseudotime.

+- `figure_scripts` - scripts and helper functions to produce the near final figures.